vikramkannav/HeartRate/source/includes/_users.md

 ## Notification

-This API is used for the user notification.
+This API is used to, he/she gets the notification post by another user follow with him.
 ```shell
 curl -X POST \
   http://base_url/users/:id/notification\